-The accompanying interim condensed consolidated financial statements (the "Unaudited Condensed Consolidated Financial Statements") and related disclosures have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative U.S. generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
+The accompanying interim condensed consolidated financial statements (the "Unaudited Condensed Consolidated Financial Statements") are unaudited.
+The Unaudited Condensed Consolidated Financial Statements and related disclosures have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").